First, she was crowned homecoming queen. Then, she kicked the winning field goal.

 Thanks to Foster, the team beat the Rebels 13-12.
 Seven of the 13 points came from two Foster field goals and the game-winning extra point in overtime.

+The homecoming queen is getting a lot of attention and says she’s quite surprised by all of it.

+“I really am,” she said.
+“I was just going out there to kick an extra point, and now here we are.”

-The athlete may be shaking things up on the football field; however, soccer is her first love.
+This is the sixth year the athlete has been shaking things up on the football field; but she also plays soccer and runs track.

+“They’ve always been very welcoming of me and what I’m trying to do.
+They don’t like treat me any differently other than I don’t go into the locker room,” she added with a laugh.

+“I love the guys.
+That sounds really weird.
+But I love the relationships that I’ve made with them.
+I don’t have brothers.
+I just have my one sister.
+But being around them, it gives me a bunch of brothers.”

 Congratulations Kaylee!